What is StepBet?

 Next, place your bet to join the game.

 Then, step up your steps!
-During each week of your game, you must hit a certain number of Active and Stretch days each week.
+During each week of your game, you must hit a certain number of Active and Power days each week.
 Miss your weekly goal, and you’re out of the running to win.
 Hit your goals each week, and you split the pot with the other winners!

-After you connect your activity tracker, we’ll use your step history to calculate personalized Active and Stretch goals that are manageable but challenging for your level.
+After you connect your activity tracker, we’ll use your step history to calculate personalized Active and Power goals that are manageable but challenging for your level.
 In some versions of the game, goals may incrementally increase week after week.

 How do you prevent cheating?